konradmaciejczyk/integrated-library-system-django-app/README.md

  - **e-mail**: &ensp;&ensp;&ensp;&ensp;&ensp;  alice@example.com
  - **password**:&ensp;&ensp;&ensp;akotmaale

- Use given login credentails to sign in to hosted web app.
+ Use given login credentials to sign in to hosted web app.

  ## <a name="about-project"></a>About this project
  The web-app described here was part of my bachelor thesis.
 The goal was to create an application similar to Integrated Library Systems like KOHA or EverGreen.
-I've chosen to make it as web application with Django framework and name it "Online Library Catalog".
+I've decided to make it as web application with Django framework and name it "Online Library Catalog".
  The project is meant to be used both by patreons and workers.
 The features implemented are described in work context diagram below:
  ![](readme_res/work_context_diagram.png)
 Patreons and staff members have restricted access to some of parts of applications and features e.g.: